microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DeepDiagnostics.document.md

 With static telemetry, you often depend on luck, intuition, a large budget, or an oracle because your logging decisions are fixed after deployment.
-We've all been there, you're writing a tricky function and have to decide if adding a few extra logging messages is wise.
+We've all been there: you're writing a tricky function and have to decide if adding a few extra logging messages is wise.
 On one hand, the more logs, the easier debugging; on the other hand, the logs accumulate, slowing down databases, costing money, and increasing security and privacy profiles for you and your